 The most failed category was lights, followed by steering/suspension, with tyres, brakes, and wipers rounding out the top five.

-Here’s what you can do to increase the chances of a pass for your next WoF inspection:
+Here are five things you can do to increase the chances of passing your next WoF inspection first time:

 Firstly, check that all your lights are operating correctly.
 For this, you may need a volunteer for your rear lights, or you could even back up close to a mirror or wall.
 Walk around the outside of the car and check all lenses are clean and free from cracks and moisture.